 But contrary to these contemporaneous reports, the effects have been substantial.
 An important study published in 2002 concluded that fewer faculty have retired upon reaching age 70 and 71.
 While that study examined effects immediately after uncapping, we assembled fifty years of data from U.S. law schools and found that the long-term impacts were profound.

-After Congress’s decision to eliminate mandatory retirement in higher education in 1994, tenure effectively became a grant of lifetime employment.
+After Congress’s decision to eliminate mandatory retirement in 1994, tenure effectively became a grant of lifetime employment.

 First, the effect on faculty retirements has been dramatic.
 Among faculty who turned 70 after mandatory retirement was eliminated, nearly 40 percent elected to work past age 70, as seen in Figure 1.
 As a result, the percent of faculty over 70 has increased from a stable 1 to 2 percent during the period 1971–1993 to 14 percent in 2017.
 At some schools, the shift was jaw dropping.
 A fifth of Harvard Law School’s faculty (purple line), for instance, was over 70 as of 2017.
 From 1993 to 2017, the proportion of the faculty under 40 dropped from 24 to 6 percent, and the average age increased from 50 to 58.